About Prostate Cancer

 - After treatment, you will be monitored with a PSA test every few months.
 Eventually, you will only need to take the PSA test once a year.

 Before starting a series of diagnostic tests or treatments, there are many things to consider.
 Prostate cancer is generally slow growing so it is sometimes a good idea to put off tests and treatments until you can discuss the risks and benefits of all options with your doctor and family.
+There is so much to consider, but keep in mind that the decision to treat is YOURS.
+If you are not ready to make a decision, please make your healthcare team aware.

 More of your questions may be answered in these videos.